wonseobi/wonseobi/README.md

-## Hi I'm Won Lee – developer from korea
+## hey I'm Won developer from korea

 Currently working as a **Software Engineer** full-time + building apps/websites with **React**, **React Native**, and **MERN stack**.
 Passionate about exploring **cross-platform mobile dev** with **React Native** & **Flutter**.